httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Freshness

-Assigning even a short freshness lifetime (Section 4.2 of {{?I-D.ietf-httpbis-cache}}) -- e.g., 5 seconds -- allows a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
+Assigning even a short freshness lifetime ({{I-D.ietf-httpbis-cache, Section 4.2}}) -- e.g., 5 seconds -- allows a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
 In general, if it is safe to reuse something, consider assigning a freshness lifetime.

-The most common method for specifying freshness is the max-age response directive (Section 5.2.2.8 of {{?I-D.ietf-httpbis-cache}}).
-The Expires header (Section 5.3 of {{?I-D.ietf-httpbis-cache}}) can also be used, but it is not necessary; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and less error-prone.
+The most common method for specifying freshness is the max-age response directive ({{I-D.ietf-httpbis-cache, Section 5.2.2.8}}).
+The Expires header ({{I-D.ietf-httpbis-cache, Section 5.3}}) can also be used, but it is not necessary; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and less error-prone.

-In some situations, responses without explicit cache freshness directives will be stored and served using a heuristic freshness lifetime; see {{?I-D.ietf-httpbis-cache}}, Section 4.2.2.
+In some situations, responses without explicit cache freshness directives will be stored and served using a heuristic freshness lifetime; see {{I-D.ietf-httpbis-cache, Section 4.2.2}}.
 As the heuristic is not under control of the application, it is generally preferable to set an explicit freshness lifetime, or make the response explicitly uncacheable.

 If caching of a response is not desired, the appropriate response directive is "Cache-Control: no-store".
-This only need be sent in situations where the response might be cached; see {{?I-D.ietf-httpbis-cache}}, Section 3.
+This only need be sent in situations where the response might be cached; see {{I-D.ietf-httpbis-cache, Section 3}}.
 Note that "Cache-Control: no-cache" allows a response to be stored, just not reused by a cache without validation; it does not prevent caching (despite its name).

 For example, this response cannot be stored or reused by a cache: